Ferreouz/crud-fretes/README.md

 - Edit Vehicles Weights (DONE)
 - Vision of drivers (DONE)
 - Driver request and Admin accept (DONE)
-- Driver change freight status
+- Driver change freight status (DONE)
 - Generate report
 - When Driver asks for freight and receives it, price and rate are stored in db (DONE)
 - Create tests logic (DONE)